The Expansion Problem for Infinite Trees: Evaluations

 For surjectivity, suppose that ${-}^\omega : A_{\{z\}} \to A_\emptyset$ is an $\omega$-power operation.
 To construct an expansion $\frakA^+ = \langle A,\pi_+\rangle$ of~$\frakA$, we define a function~$\hat\pi$ mapping every finite graph~$\frakG$ whose unravelling belongs to $\bbT^\wilke A$ to some element $\hat\pi(\frakG) \in A$.
 Then we set $\pi_+(t) := \hat\pi(\frakG)$ for some~$\frakG$ with unravelling~$t$.

 We define $\hat\pi(\frakG)$ by induction on the number of connected components of~$\frakG$.
 Let $C$~be the strongly connected component of~$\frakG$ containing the root.
-For every vertex $v \notin C$, we can compute $\hat\pi(\frakG|_v)$ by inductive hypothesis, where $\frakG|_v$~denotes the subgraph of~$\frakG$ consisting of all vertices reachable from~$v$.
+For every vertex $v \notin C$ that is not a variable, we can compute $\hat\pi(\frakG|_v)$ by inductive hypothesis, where $\frakG|_v$~denotes the subgraph of~$\frakG$ consisting of all vertices reachable from~$v$.
 Let $\frakG'$~be the graph obtained from~$\frakG$ by replacing every such subgraph~$\frakG|_v$ by its product $\hat\pi(\frakG|_v)$ and then merging the resulting leaves into their predecessor.
-If $\frakG'$~has a single vertex with label~$a$ and no edges, we set
+If $\frakG'$~is a tree with a root with label~$a$ attached to which are variables~$\bar x$, we set

-Otherwise, $\frakG'$~is a cycle.
+Otherwise, $\frakG'$~consists of a cycle.
+(Since the unravelling of~$\frakG'$ is a linear tree, it follows that $\frakG'$~cannot contain any variables.)
 Let $p \in \bbT^\fin A$ be the finite path obtained from~$\frakG'$ by removing the edge leading to the root and replacing it by a variable.
 We set

 It remains to check that that the value of~$\hat\pi(\frakG)$ only depends on the unravelling of~$\frakG$, that the resulting function~$\pi_+$ satisfies the axioms of a $\bbT^\wilke$-algebra, and that the associated $\omega$-operation coincides with the given one.
 We start with the latter.
 Let $a \in A_{\{z\}}$ and let $\frakG$~be a graph with unravelling $aaa\ldots$.
 Then $\frakG$~is a path of length $m<\omega$ leading to a cycle of length $n < \omega$.
 It follows that